mcarbonell/trivia-master/docs/DONE.md

     *   **`start_game_with_difficulty`**: Logged when a user selects a difficulty mode and starts the game.
 Includes category, selected difficulty mode, and initial difficulty level.
     *   **`answer_question`**: Logged for each question answered or timed out.
 Includes category, question difficulty, correctness, and if it was timed out.
     *   **`use_hint`**: Logged when a user reveals a hint for a question.
 Includes category and question difficulty.
+    *   **`game_over`**: Logged when a game session (e.g., 10 questions) concludes.
+Includes category, final score, and difficulty mode.
 *   **User Feedback System**:
     *   Question reporting functionality allows users to provide direct feedback on question quality.
+    *   A dedicated "About/Contact" page with a form for general suggestions and feedback, stored in Firestore.

 ## Admin Panel & Management